data-apis/scipy-2023-presentation/paper.rst

 - *Universality.* Standardized APIs and behavior should reflect common usage among a wide range of existing array libraries.
-Accordingly, with rare exception, only APIs and behavior having prior art may be considered candidates for standardization.
+Accordingly, with rare exception, only APIs and behavior having prior art within the SPE may be considered candidates for standardization.

 Methods
 =======